1,000,000 free RPC requestsJust a wallet, via x402.

 How is feedback different from a 5-star rating?

-Feedback is signed, public, and append-only.
+Feedback is wallet-submitted, public, and append-only.
 There’s no central authority that can suppress or fabricate it.
-The rating is normalized to a 0-1 range so different tags can be aggregated, and the signature lets any indexer verify the client at no cost.
+The value/valueDecimals pair gives indexers a numeric value to normalize, and the transaction sender lets any indexer attribute the client at no cost.

 Does revoked feedback affect any score?